Patrikgrinsvall/laravel-bankid/README.md

 ```

 ## Final notes.
--  Basic authentication works
+-  Basic authentication works for mobile devices.
 -  But alot in this package is not finished i will continue to iterate over it when need arises.
 -  PRs are welcome!
 -  Sign is not working.
 -  QR is not working.

-While this package is free to use, you can hire help of integrating it, contact info@silentridge.io
+-  Same device is not working (bankid on fil)